fresearchgroup/Collaboration-System-Selenium/Test_Recommendation/Test_case_2/readme.txt

 will get 2 views and the left wouldn't get any new views by user1 and similarly in community 2 by user 2.
 Now Login as user 3 and view articles 2,3 and 4 from community 1.
 Finally, train the model.
+The percentage of articles present in the recommendations list of test_user_3 should be more from the community 1 than the  community 2.

 ###################################